Why use Node js? To answer this question, we will consider the words of Ken Williamson, a Node.js engineer and architect:

 Node.js is a part of the powerful ecosystem

-A Node.js primary package manager, npm, comprises more than 800 000 libraries and reusable templates.
-Every week, nearly 10 000 new libraries are added to Node package manager, which also improves the technology.
+A Node.js primary package manager, npm, comprises more than 800,000 libraries and reusable templates.
+Every week, nearly 10,000 new libraries are added to the Node package manager, which also improves the technology.
 In 2015, Node.js supporters and investors created the Node.js Foundation.
 The most famous members include PayPal, Microsoft, SAP, and IBM.